Provision for the early years is outstanding. This enables children to acquire new skills, knowledge and understanding very well.

 If you would like to visit the nursery please contact us

-Mrs Ware (Admin Officer) will usually be your first point of contact with our school.
+Mrs Ware (Office Manager) will usually be your first point of contact with our school.
 She will be able to answer most questions about the day-to-day running of the school or forward your enquiry to the relevant member of staff.